cooperwalbrun/terraform-manager/CONTRIBUTING.md

 ## Adding New Dependencies

-Ensure that you are in the virtual environment (see above) before issuing these commands.
+Before issuing these commands, ensure that you are in the virtual environment (see above) and that you executed the `pip install` command intended for development purposes (also above).

 1. Add the package to your environment.
     ```bash